Christoph Knasmullner, Matt Mills and Oli McBurnie: Barnsley sign trio on deadline day

 McBurnie, 21, also joins the Tykes until the end of the season,

-Mills has played extensively in the Premier League and Championship, with Manchester City, Reading and Leicester among his former clubs.
+Former Manchester City, Reading and Leicester man Mills had made 15 appearances for Forest this season.

-He is a timely replacement for Angus McDonald, who has left to join Hull City.
+His arrival follows the departure of centre-back Angus MacDonald, who has left to join Hull City.

 Austria Under-19 international Knasmullner had spells at Bayern Munich, Inter Milan and Ingolstadt before moving to Admira while McBurnie has made 12 appearances for Swansea City this season.